Amnesia: The Dark Descent: Amnesia: Justine

 The player takes control of an unnamed woman, who awakens with amnesia in a dungeon cell.
 A phonograph in the cell contains a recording by a woman named Justine, who tells the unnamed woman that she is the subject of a psychological test.
 The woman must overcome three puzzles to escape the dungeon.
 In each, she has the option of simply abandoning the puzzle and walking away, but doing so will cause an innocent victim to die.
 She is also pursued by the Suitors, three monstrous characters who turn out to be Justine's former paramours, now twisted by physical and psychological torture.
 After surviving the puzzle sections, the woman discovers a phonograph dangling from the ceiling, which causes the walls of the chamber to close in and threaten to crush the woman.
-She passes out, but awakens unharmed and begins to congratulate herself.
-The woman is Justine, who staged the entire experiment to see if she still had any compassion for humanity within herself.
+She passes out, but awakens unharmed and begins to congratulate herself, revealing that the woman is Justine herself, who staged the entire experiment to see if she still had any compassion for humanity within herself.
 The ending sequence's dialogue differs depending on the number of people Justine had rescued.

 Development

 Work began on the game while Penumbra: Requiem was still being developed, with the company working on both projects at the same time.
 The game was first known under two working titles: Unknown and Lux Tenebras.
 It was not until 3 November 2009 that it was announced as its current title, Amnesia, and 13 November with the release of the game's website and a game trailer.
 Initial designs of the game varied considerably from the final game, with the developers interested in reintroducing more combat elements similar to those utilized in their first commercial title Penumbra: Overture.
-The developers soon discovered that they encountered many of the same problems and difficulties that plagued the combat in that game however, and the design was further changed to be more similar to the style set out by Overture's sequel Penumbra: Black Plague.
+The developers soon discovered that they encountered many of the same problems and difficulties that plagued the combat in that game, and the design was further changed to be more similar to the style set out by Overture's sequel Penumbra: Black Plague.

 On 5 February 2010, it was announced that the game had reached the alpha stage of development on all platforms.
 Two weeks later the developers released a new teaser trailer that showed actual gameplay footage, and the developers began accepting pre-orders for the game through their website.
 Also revealed was that the game was at that point being tested on all three intended platforms.
 It was also announced that the game would be released simultaneously for all of them in August 2010.
 This was later rescheduled, and the game was then expected to have an 8 September 2010 release.
 It was then later announced on 27 August 2010 that the game had officially gone Gold and would soon be ready for sale.
 On 3 September, the game's demo was released containing selected parts of the gameplay and story.
 It was then successfully released on 8 September 2010.